 Important The process of associating two sites can be logically decomposed into two complementary pairing operations.
-The first operation (in this example) pairs Site-A with Site-B. You must then go on to pair Site-B with Site-A. Until both pairings are complete, the heartbeat process reports that the association is incomplete (showing a Status value of ASYMMETRIC), and even if you include multisite=global in the Accept header of a login request, the returned x-vcloud-authorization header contains only a single value, valid for the current site.
+The first operation (in this example) pairs Site-A with Site-B. You must then go on to pair Site-B with Site-A. Until both pairings are complete, the heartbeat process reports that the association is incomplete (showing a Status value of ASYMMETRIC).